cofacts/rumors-line-bot/README.md

 * `PORT`: Which port the line bot server will listen at.
 * `GOOGLE_DRIVE_IMAGE_FOLDER`: Google drive folder id is needed when you want to test uploading image.
 * `GOOGLE_CREDENTIALS`: will be populated by `authGoogleDrive.js`.
 See "Upload image/video" section below.
-* `GA_ID`: Google analytics universal analytics tracking ID, for tracking events
+* `GA_ID`: Google analytics tracking ID, for tracking events.
+You should also add custom dimensions and metrics, see "Google Analytics Custom dimensions and metrics" section below.
 * `IMAGE_MESSAGE_ENABLED`: Default disabled.
 To enable, please see "Process image message" section below.
 * `DEBUG_LIFF`: Disables external browser check in LIFF.
 Useful when debugging LIFF in external browser.
 Don't enable this on production.
 * `RUMORS_LINE_BOT_URL`: Server public url which is used to generate tutorial image urls and auth callback url of LINE Notify.